njuwill/bigfoot-tutorials/rstudio/RStudio Tutorial.md

 * sparklyr-test.R

     Open table through Spark and run query to create project job count.
-Present results with box plot.
+Present results with bar plot.

 * impala-hpc-job.R

     Use `impala` `jdbc` driver to do a 3 table join.
 Create HPC job count report by groups.
-Present results using box plot.
+Present results using bar plot.
 This is a faster version for `dplyr-hpc-jobs.R`.